FreeHealth/freehealth/science/rmll2014Markdown/presentation.md

 - - -
 ###Notes

-We found free drug database published by governmental structures for the folowing countries : France, USA, Canada, South-Africa, belgium and portugal.
-These drug databases can be automatically processed using FreeDDIManager.
+In order to create our drug database, we found free drugs databases published by governmental structures for the folowing countries : France, USA, Canada, South-Africa, belgium and portugal.
+These drug databases can be automatically processed using FreeDDIManager without any user configuration.
+Raw source are processed for the needs of the FreeMedForms database scheme.

 !